header-logo

 Overloading pages with too many elements affects performance, particularly the homepage.
 Instead, create dedicated pages for specific site features or apps.

 Add pages for features like Stores, Blogs, or Videos, and link to them from the homepage with buttons or menu items.
-Keep page length under eight screens by distributing content effectively and limiting unnecessary elements.
+Keep page length under approximately eight screens by distributing content across your site pages and limiting unnecessary elements.

 Optimizing images and videos